• Features

 If you offer subscription-based services, send a gentle reminder email to your customers to renew their subscriptions.
 This message lets your clients enjoy uninterrupted access to your services.

-We hope you are enjoying our [product/service details].
+We hope you are enjoying our [SEO platform].

-Your subscription will expire on [expiry date and time].
-Please renew your subscription to continue getting access to our [products/services].
+Your subscription will expire on [15th of April].
+Please renew your subscription to continue getting access to our [advanced SEO features].

-To stay connected, simply [renewal link/instructions].
+To stay connected, simply [visit your admin page and click “Re-new subscription”].
 Let us know if you encounter any difficulties during payment.

 We appreciate your continued support.